 1969 Woodstock Festival Historic Preservation Campaign

-Your gift will help restore these magical, wooded pathways.
-This important initiative is part of a larger project to improve access to the grounds of the festival’s historic site — keeping the Woodstock and the Sixties legacies alive!
+Your contribution today will help restore these magical, wooded pathways so that visitors to the historic site can experience the trails for themselves.
+This important initiative is part of a larger project to improve access to the grounds of the festival’s historic site — keeping the Woodstock and the sixties legacies alive!

 MAKE A DONATION OF $100 OR MORE AND RECEIVE A LIMITED EDITION, NUMBERED VIAL OF AUTHENTIC SOIL FROM THE ORIGINAL WOODSTOCK SITE!